fmager/real-time/m1_memory_hierarchies/README.md

 the CPU that does the computations.
 As a rule of thumb, most of the variables you declare in the scope of your function, unless there is A LOT of variables, will be kept in registers.
-The caches and the main memory all work in conjunction with each other as an invisible way of speeding up the accesses to the main memory.
+The caches and the main memory all work in conjunction with each other as an invisible way of speeding up the accesses to the main memory (RAM).

 <figure markdown>
 ![Image](../figures/cpu_hierarchy.png){ width="500" }